babilonczyk/recipe-suggest/README.md

 ## Interesting cases/observations

-- I was thinking on implementing infinite scrolling on the be, to don't end up with memory problem on the clint side when displaying all ingrediants/recipes.
-But I found the 'window-react' lib which solves the issue on the clinet side
+- I was thinking on implementing infinite scrolling on the be, to don't end up with memory problem on the client side when displaying all ingrediants/recipes.
+But I found the 'window-react' lib which solves the issue on the client side

 - I've spend some time debugging cors issue.
-For some reason clinet could make some request, but other were being blocked.
+For some reason client could make some request, but other were being blocked.
 Turnes out I have passed / at the end of https://recipe-suggest-web-lac.vercel.app in cors.rb initializer which was creating some formating issue

 - I've had select all ingrediants working on the local environment, but when dealing with thousands of records I've been reaching the limit of how long request can be when passing ?imgrediant_ids=... filter.
 So I've removed it.